DojoGrants

 How to Apply

-For a detailed overview of how to apply and our advice on finding a lab position, view our informational webinar recording on YouTube.
+For a detailed overview of how to apply and our advice on finding a lab position, view our previous 2023 webinar recording on YouTube or our 2024 webinar recording on Zoom (some details may vary from this cycle).

 Who can apply?

-For a detailed overview of how to apply and our advice on finding a lab position, view our informational webinar recording on YouTube.
+For a detailed overview of how to apply and our advice on finding a lab position, view our previous 2023 webinar recording on YouTube or our 2024 webinar recording on Zoom (some details may vary from this cycle).

 Who can apply?

-• Undergraduate students (currently enrolled, gap year, or co-op) intending to pursue a life sciences or biotech-related research internship/project hosted by a U.S.-based university or institute.
+Undergraduate students (currently enrolled, gap year, or co-op) intending to pursue a life sciences or biotech-adjacent academic research internship/project hosted by a U.S.-based university or institute.

-• For this cycle, we are only accepting applications for all awards from U.S. and Canadian citizens and visa holders.
+For this cycle, we are only accepting applications for all awards from undergraduates who are Canadian citizens, U.S. citizens / permanent residents, and/or U.S. student visa holders (F, J, M, Q).

-• Applicants should be able to regularly engage in in-person lab activity.
+Applicants should be able to regularly engage with in-person lab activity.

-• Undergraduate students (currently enrolled, gap year, or co-op) intending to pursue a life sciences or biotech-related research internship/project hosted by a U.S.-based university or institute.
+Undergraduate students (currently enrolled, gap year, or co-op) intending to pursue a life sciences or biotech-adjacent academic research internship/project hosted by a U.S.-based university or institute.

-• For this cycle, we are only accepting applications for all awards from U.S. and Canadian citizens and visa holders.
+For this cycle, we are only accepting applications for all awards from undergraduates who are Canadian citizens, U.S. citizens / permanent residents, and/or U.S. student visa holders (F, J, M, Q).

-• Applicants should be able to regularly engage in in-person lab activity.
+Applicants should be able to regularly engage with in-person lab activity.

 Selection criteria